A seven-campus network

-- Le Havre: Asia and the Pacific
+- Le Havre: Asia-Pacific

-- Menton: the Middle East and Mediterranean
+- Menton: Mediterranean and Middle East

-- Poitiers: Latin America, Spain and Portugal
+- Poitiers: Latin America and the Caribbean

 - Reims: North America or Africa.

-These specialisations enable students to delve deeper into the contemporary political, economic and social issues of the region in question through specific disciplinary and language courses, international study trips and input from researchers or professionals specialised in the themes being covered.
+These minors enable students to delve deeper into the contemporary political, economic and social issues of the region in question through specific disciplinary and language courses, international study trips and input from researchers or professionals specialised in the themes being covered.

 International dual degrees are offered on every campus.

 Students engaged in campus life and with the city

 Over half the student body on each campus is international, making them places of vibrant intellectual, social and cross-cultural exchange.

 Students are encouraged to take part in numerous events—conferences, debates, artistic and sporting events, etc.—and initiate projects that engage with the wider community, often in collaboration with local institutions.